Broadcast your brand. The world is waiting.

 Who should take this program?

-The Post-Graduate Certificate in Public Relations is ideal for recent degree graduates and international students who want to a comprehensive foundation in public relations.
+The Post-Graduate Certificate in Public Relations is ideal for recent degree graduates and international students who want a comprehensive foundation in public relations.

 This program can enhance the careers of people with experience or educational background in:

 After your courses are complete, apply what you’ve learned with an optional 8-week work placement at a local organization!

 Statistics Canada has released a series of studies reporting that gaining work experience during student years is linked to securing full-time employment immediately after graduation.
 “Specifically, among those who had a job related to their field of study during their postsecondary education, 75% were employed full time three months after graduation.
 This compared with 48% among those who did not have any work experience during their postsecondary education, and 61% among those who did work, but not in their field of study.”

 By the end of this program, successful students will be able to…

 - Perform as a public relations/ communications practitioner

 - Plan, initiate and complete a Communications Plan